EmEmArBee/Hermes-Manager/README.md

 ├── 🔄  Hermes Update
 │
 ├── 🌐  Gateway — Stop / Restart ALL
-│   ├── ⏹️  Stop ALL profiles
+│   ├── ⏹️  Stop ALL  — switches to default, then stops every profile
-│   └── 🔁  Restart ALL profiles
+│   └── 🔁  Restart ALL — switches to default, then restarts every profile
 │
 ├── ⚙️   Hermes General Commands
 │   ├── Start chat